Closeness In The Age Of Coronavirus

 Shortly after midnight last Friday, the doctor and whistleblower Li Wenliang died of the same disease he warned the public about.
 Earlier in January, he had been detained for "spreading rumours" about the existence and severity of the coronavirus.
 When news of his death broke, a dam broke too.
 Online, an outpouring of outrage and frustration flooded Chinese social media.
 Posts demanding freedom of speech appeared, then were deleted by censors.
 In America, my family’s texts echoed the same refrain: I feel helpless, I’m so sorry, things are horrible, please try to feel better, what can I do?
 We were so far away from our Chinese family, and even each other.

-When I texted my dad I was scared he was lonely, he wrote back, “That’s sweet, but don’t worry about me...Your job is to take care of yourself.”
+When I texted my dad that I was scared he was lonely, he wrote back: "That’s sweet, but don’t worry about me...Your job is to take care of yourself."

 It wasn’t a hug, but it felt like one.